 READ: Who is Bridgerton star Jonathan Bailey dating?
 All the details

 Wiltshire Cottage, Corsham

 This country cottage is just a short distance from the Georgian Spa town of Bath

 Lovingly restored, this Grade II listed cottage resides in the pretty market town of Corsham, Wiltshire.
 Set within a vibrant walled garden, guests are greeted at the front door by opulent stone pillars followed by a grand entrance hall.
 Step inside and you'll find a blend of old and new decor – think stripped wooden floors, high ceilings and a sweeping staircase fit for a debutante's entrance.

-Boasting a number of beautiful features, the pièce de résistance of the property is without a doubt the drawing room, which showcases an open fire, classic sofas and an eclectic artwork collection, all enhanced with natural light from the shuttered sash windows.
-Just a stone's throw from the Georgian Spa town of Bath, revered for its natural hot springs and 18th century architecture, this country cottage is well positioned with a wealth of history and heritage on your doorstep – what more could you want?
+Boasting a number of beautiful features, the pièce de résistance of the property is without a doubt the drawing-room, which showcases an open fire, classic sofas and an eclectic artwork collection, all enhanced with natural light from the shuttered sash windows.
+Just a stone's throw from the Georgian Spa town of Bath, revered for its natural hot springs and 18th century architecture, this country cottage is well positioned with a wealth of history and heritage on its doorstep – what more could you want?